ivogeorg/ce-learning-progression-005-transistors/learning-progression-with-la-schema.md

 #### 2. Apply
 [[toc](#table-of-contents)]

-1. `[<lernact-prac>]`Complete the sensor guide, using an analog read pin and displaying the raw readings on the micro:bit screen.
+1. `[<lernact-prac>]`Complete the sensor guide, using an analog read pin and displaying the raw readings on the micro:bit screen, as can be seen in this [demo video](https://msudenver.yuja.com/V/Video?v=2190593&node=8087669&a=695880639&autoplay=1).

 2. `[<lernact-prac>]`Try to measure the resistance of water as shown in these images:
    Maximum measurable resistance | Measurement maxed out